strimzi/strimzi.github.io/_posts/2020-09-06-how-the-system-tests-works.md

 7. Verify: Verify that we have sent and received expected count of messages
 8. Teardown : Clean up all resources (this phase is implicitly done in AbstractST)

-Note, that teardown phase is performed automatically by system tests mechanism so there is no need to take care of it by user in code.
+The teardown phase is performed automatically by system tests mechanism so there is no need to take care of it in our code.

-Test case then can look like this:
+The test case then can look like this:

 ```java
 package io.strimzi.systemtest;